Abhinish-Kumar/SQL/README.md

 ## Hierarchical model

 It is a old model primarily used by IBM in 1960-1970 it is unefficient way to store data thats why people donot use it now a days.
-It has a tree like structure having a single child and
+It has a tree like structure having a single root parent for a single child.It is like a XML data which is a document like and its data can be stored in tree like structure because of having nested files.
+But in it if you delete a root or a parent element its child automatically been deleted.
+It uses one to many relationship one parent have many children.

+## Networking model
+ It is a expended version of herarchical model that allows many to many relationship.
+In it child entity could have multiple parents.
+It is difficult to manage relationship in it.

+## Relational model

+It follow a table structure ,organize your data in table and make relationship between tables and in it all tables have a specific name for column.
+We took a unique id that uniquely identify the table data.
+We have lots of concep in it to draw relationship between table or data.

+The logic of how the relationship are linked are handled by the database management software.

+## What is DBMS (software)?

+It is like a superwiser to manage our data in database i know all the rules that you want to store your data i know your model you only need to give me a sql query i know how to give your data and give back to you.
+It is like a referee who tells you that heyy you can not store your data like this
+.See what a DBMS can do (CRUD).It is used to perform crud operation.

+1. Create
+2. Read
+3. Update
+4. Delete

+Because it is present between sql and your database, so it says that you want to create your database lets create it.

+1. It is used to save your data at right place.
+2. It secure your data
+3. Used to do transection management

+3.4